USSDiscovery/Practicum-II/README.md

 ![alt tag](Images/Dataset.png "Dataset")

 The following is the 10-fold cross-validated Decision Tree build.
 Note the top Accuracy achieved was 74% with a moderate Kappa of 0.485.
 With a perfectly balanced dataset of a label of win or loss, it becomes important that a model based on chance is ruled out.
 A Kappa of approximately 0.5 helps to rule out a 74% Accuracy of chance.
-Note it took 95 minutes to build this decision tree model.
+Note it took 95 minutes to build this decision tree model on an AWS EC2 virtual instance with 64GB of ram.
+The building of this model took just over half of the 64GB of ram to build.
+Even though the EC2 instance had 4 CPU, only 1 CPU was used at 100% utilization.
+By default, R uses only one CPU although there are ways to parallelize model builds.

 ![alt tag](Images/Decision-Tree-Train-90.png "Decision Tree 90% Training Dataset")